Tonal Harmony by Stephen Kotska

 Root position is the same as a triad – the root is the lowest (bass) note.

-Let's invert the chord again.
+5th graph - Let's invert the chord again.
 Now, the seventh is the lowest note of the chord.
-This is called third inversion.
+This is called the third inversion.

 In music analysis, each diatonic triad is identified by a Roman numeral.
 Upper-case numerals represent major triads, lower-case numerals represent minor triads.

 Upper-case numerals with a small plus sign represent augmented triads.